 From a bio-mechanical perspective it means using just the big muscles – the gluteals, quadriceps and calves – while minimising the amount of work any other muscles are doing.

 In reality it has a lot to do with circumstance.

 I wrote at the top that you don’t have to watch many cyclists to see a range of techniques.
 I might have added that those few cyclists could be a breakaway group in the Tour de France.
 In other words, different techniques can work extremely well.

 But while those professional cyclists might have different techniques they have a few pretty obvious things in common: high power, low mass, light bikes, and extremely high levels of fitness and VO2.
 And they’re normally travelling at high speed, even uphill: If they stop pedalling they hardly slow down, so it doesn’t matter if they stop pushing the pedals for a few milliseconds and coast for a bit during every revolution.
 Everyone can ride like that under helpful conditions – think slight downhill or tail wind.
 We don’t go as fast as they do because during the milliseconds that we’re not coasting we don’t apply as much power.

 With less momentum, i.e. less speed, or more resistance, we lose speed as soon as we stop pedalling.
 On really steep hills we lose enough speed to make balancing a problem!
 Under these circumstances a ‘dead-spot’ in the pedal cycle is a bigger problem.
-Good technique means something slightly different for those without professional power, fitness and speed.
+Good technique means something slightly different for those without professional power, fitness, equipment and speed.

 Perfect pedalling might be something to do with minimising the dead spot, the period of time during the revolution when neither leg is applying any tangential force.
 One approach is to keep the cadence high, the other is to use the ankles change the direction of force (a third is the Rotor approach – to modify the equipment).